Natural Sciences course outline

 You choose your subjects at the start of the first term in discussion with your Director of Studies, but you should indicate on your UCAS application whether your interests lie broadly in biological or physical sciences.
 The choice isn't absolute, and many students change direction before they start or as they progress.

 For each option, you usually have three hours of lectures, some practical work and one supervision per week.
-Assessment varies but always includes written examinations.
+Assessment varies depending on the option but always includes written examinations.
 There may also be practical examinations or continuous assessment of practical work.

 Further information about the options, and the various teaching and assessment methods can be found on the Natural Sciences website.